The Compliance Proof System for Florida Homeschool Families

 Portfolio Foundation

-- Annual Activity Log — Florida-specific daily/weekly log format matching the "log of educational activities" requirement in Statute 1002.41.
-Includes filled examples showing how to log field trips, co-ops, and project-based learning as compliant educational activities.
+- Annual Activity Log — because "I'll remember what we did" breaks down by February.
+Florida-specific daily/weekly format matching the Statute 1002.41 "log of educational activities" requirement, with filled examples showing how to log field trips, co-ops, and unschooling as compliant activities — so you never have to reverse-engineer a year from memory at evaluation time.

-- Audit Response Kit — A template response letter for the 15-day superintendent inspection notice, plus a checklist of the exact documents to attach that satisfy the audit via email — no intimidating conference room required.
+- Audit Response Kit — because a 15-day superintendent inspection notice is terrifying when you're not ready, and a non-event when you are.
+A template response letter that cites the correct statute sections, plus a checklist of exactly what to attach — designed to resolve the audit via email, no conference room required.

-- PEP vs. Statute Decision Matrix — A clear flowchart showing which records you are legally required to keep based on whether you are on Step Up / PEP, FES-UA, or traditional 1002.41.
-Updated for 2024–2025 scholarship rules.
+- PEP vs. Statute Decision Matrix — because 2023 changed everything and free resources haven't caught up.
+A clear flowchart showing which records you're legally required to keep based on whether you're PEP, FES-UA, or traditional 1002.41 — the one piece of guidance that Step Up for Students doesn't provide.

 High School & Scholarships

-- Florida High School Transcript Builder — Pre-formatted with Florida's credit system (135 hours = 1 credit), a weighted GPA calculator, and volunteer hour tracking for Bright Futures eligibility.
+- Florida High School Transcript Builder — because "mom grades" in a spreadsheet won't get your student Bright Futures funding.
+Pre-formatted with Florida's credit system (135 hours = 1 credit), a weighted GPA calculator for honors and dual enrollment, and volunteer hour tracking.
 Designed to match the format expected by Florida colleges and the state scholarship office.
+Transcript services charge $60–$120 for what this template lets you produce yourself in an afternoon.

 Record-Keeping System